Income Tax Program

 If you prefer, you can complete a paper return and mail it with your receipts.
 The paper tax forms you need to fill out are available online.

-- If you arrived on or after January 1, 2017, you won't have to file a tax return until 2018 so you don't have to come to a session this year.
+- If you arrived on or after January 1, 2021, you won't have to file a tax return until spring, 2022.

 - Information on the Canada Child Benefit (CCB): CCB